sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/TermsAndConditions-General.md

 <br>

-### Ensure the terms and conditions are not difficult to read or understand.
+### Ensure the terms and conditions are easy to read and understand.

+The text shoould provide information that is clear, complete and accurate.

 TODO: Description